Overview

 create-tutorial-group n/CS1101S Studio 04A id/04a

-Creates a tutorial group namedCS1101S Studio 04A
+Creates a tutorial group namedCS1101S Studio 04Awith the identifier04a. -

 create-tutorial-group n/CS2103T id/04b